Khaled Eltokhy

 The Political Economy of Building Regulation

-Combining administrative records with satellite imagery analysis, I examine Egypt's nationwide building freeze to understand how sudden regulatory changes affect both formal and informal construction activity.
-This research reveals adaptation mechanisms in environments with limited state capacity and provides insights into regulatory policy effectiveness
+Combining administrative records with satellite imagery, I study Egypt’s nationwide building freeze to quantify how abrupt regulatory shocks shift formal and informal construction.
+The project documents adaptation margins under limited state capacity and speaks to the effectiveness and limits of enforcement-heavy regulation.

 Methods: Administrative data, satellite imagery, causal inference